Related publications

 Choosing a care home is like choosing any other home – it’s very personal and there's no ‘one size fits all’.
 It can be difficult to know where to start, what to look for or which questions to ask.
 Our checklist can help you feel more confident when looking for a care home, so you can make the decision that's right for you.

 You can download this checklist and use it when you visit a care home.
 It doesn’t cover everything and you don’t have to answer all the questions.
-It's designed to help you remember what you want to ask and to record your impressions.
+It's designed to help you remember what you want to ask and to write down your thoughts.

 If you're looking at a care home for a relative, try to put yourself in their shoes and think about what would make a good home for them.

-A lot depends on what care you need – now and in the future – and what you can afford, but you should also be guided by what matters to you.
+A lot depends on what care you need – now and in the future – and what you can afford, but you should also pay attention to what matters to you.
 You will probably want to know:

-It’s a good idea to draw up a list of things that are important to you and how you want to live and divide it into:
+It’s a good idea to draw up a list of things that are important to you and how you want to live and divide it into what is a necessity and what you would like to have.

-You may be worried about losing control and independence and you will probably have to make some compromises.
-But the clearer you are about your wishes at this stage, the more chance there is of achieving them.
+You may be worried about losing control or independence, and you may have to make some compromises.
+But the clearer you are about your needs when you start looking at care homes, the more likely it is that you will find one that meets your needs.

 There are some things you can find out before you go, such as:

 There will be a lot to take in when you visit, which is why it’s a good idea to have a checklist.
-If you can, try to go with someone.
-They can give you moral support, make notes and give you a second opinion.
+If you can, try to go with a friend or family member.
+They can offer you moral support, make notes and give you a second opinion.

 The sort of things you will be considering include: